Let me show you my best painting secret!

 There are many examples of commitment.
 The word suggests that whatever you are undertaking is not easy, but if you plug away it will be rewarding.
 Commitment promises good things from your effort and resolve.

 But can the same be said if you are interested in something?
 I am interested in getting fitter.
-You may be interested in writing a book or interested in taking painting lessons or a painting workshop in 2018.
+You may be interested in writing a book or interested in taking painting lessons.
 Yes, being interested is a step in the right direction, but then what?